haneenalfauri/Advancing-Cardiac-Care-The-Future-of-Portable-ECG-Technology/README.md

 RF_settings.h: The header file containing RF configuration settings essential for compatibility between the controller and receiver.

 Report_Results.pdf: A comprehensive report detailing the full communication protocol, including the transmission cycle, RF settings, and data handling methods.

+**Summary of Communication Protocol**
+The communication protocol developed in this project ensures reliable transmission of EKG data using RF technology.
+The central controller uses a round-robin method to give each device an equal opportunity to transmit data, while the receiver stays in RX mode to buffer incoming EKG readings and wait for acknowledgment signals.
+This approach minimizes data collisions and ensures a smooth flow of information.

+**Python Scripts for EKG Signal Processing**
+The Python scripts provided in this repository are designed to denoise and preprocess EKG signals.
+These scripts implement advanced signal processing techniques to enhance the quality of EKG data before transmission.